 - Titles should not exceed 20 words.

-- The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed and referenced within the text (see Figure 1, etc.) at the appropriate points, rather than at the end.
+- The text is single-spaced; uses a 12-point font; employs italics, rather than underlining; and all illustrations, figures, and tables are placed in-line.
+Use the most recent Journal template.

-- Specific commercial entities (e.g., retailers, manufacturers, property holders) may only be mentioned by name under two conditions: 1) the entity is already the subject of public comment regarding the technical topic at issue — for example, in a government defect investigation/recall, or 2) the name is mentioned as part of a descriptive methodology or historical reference, without assertions of deficiency.
+- Specific commercial entities (e.g., retailers, manufacturers, property holders) or their products (specific brands or models, named or otherwise identifiable locations) may only be mentioned by name under two conditions: 1) the entity is already the subject of public comment regarding the technical topic at issue and properly cited — for example, in a government defect investigation/recall with the official document cited, or 2) the name is mentioned as part of a descriptive methodology or historical reference, without assertions of deficiency.

 In connection with my efforts as a presenter at any NAFE educational program and/or as an author of a NAFE Journal article, I may have occasion to perform tasks and activities which could be determined to constitute authorship under applicable copyright laws.
 It is my express intent never to exercise any intellectual property right in any NAFE document or publication, whether in final or draft form.
 With regard to any intellectual property I provide to NAFE, I hereby warrant that (1) I am the author of such work or that I have secured written consent for use of any portions of the work copyrighted by others and (2) to the best of my knowledge, the work does not violate or infringe the copyright or other personal property rights of others.